SankhyaSubhra/donation_website/README.md

-# donation_website
+Donation Website Design

-This is an internship based task given by Sparks Foundation
+This is an internship based task given by Sparks Foundation where one had to develop a website related to Donation based.

+## 🛠️ Built With
+HTML: Structure and content of the form.

+CSS: Styling and layout of the form.

+Bootstrap: Styling and layout of the website to make more beautiful.

+Jquery:  fast, lightweight JavaScript library

+JavaScript: Client-side validation, form submission handling, and interactivity.

-Technologies used : Bootstrap, Jquery , Payment Integration Api
+Payment Integration App: Paypal